AriFordsham/GHCWiki/working-conventions/darcs.md

 GHC uses [ darcs](http://darcs.net/) for revision control.
 This page describes various GHC-specific conventions for using darcs, together with some suggestions and tips for using darcs effectively.

+## General Guidelines

+- Try to make small patches (i.e. work in consistent increments).

+- Separate changes that affect functionality from those that just affect code layout, indendation, whitespace, filenames etc.  This means that when looking at patches later, we don't have to wade through loads of non-functional changes to get to the important parts of the patch.

+- If possible, record often.
+This helps to avoid conflicts.

+- Do not push conflicts (see [WorkingConventions/Darcs](working-conventions/darcs#conflicts)).

+- Every patch must pass at least minimal validation: see [TestingPatches](testing-patches).

+- Discuss anything you think might be controversial before pushing it.

 ## Patch naming